-IUOE 501 is the union designated for facilities operators and attorneys employed by the City of Los Angeles.
+International Union of Operating Engineers (IUOE) 501 is the union designated for over 10,000 facilities operators and attorneys employed by the City of Los Angeles.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).

 “States and public-sector unions may no longer extract [funds] from nonconsenting employees. . . .
 This procedure violates the First Amendment and cannot continue.”

 Consequently, public employees may decline to pay these private organizations without losing their jobs or employer-provided benefits.

 It is important to know that IUOE 501 may continue to automatically withhold dues from employees’ pay even if they never signed up for membership in the first place.
 The best way to ensure the deductions stop is to submit a request to the union in writing.

 Frequently Asked Questions

 You should receive some acknowledgement of your request from the union within a few weeks.